Emil Schuhmann: Biography

-Emil displayed his pyramid once a year during the Christmas holidays.
+Schulmann displayed his pyramid once a year during the Christmas holidays.
 He set it up in his living room, lit the lamps, and sat beside it playing Christmas carols on his concertina.
 As the little grease lamps burned, the heat would make the fan on top turn, and this moved the little wooden men in and out of the mine and the barracks.

-After his death, the Pyramide was inherited by Emil's nephew, Robert Wenzel.
-He kept it in the crate that Emil built for it at his home in Seguin for more than 30 years.
+After his death, the Pyramide was inherited by Schulmann's nephew, Robert Wenzel.
+He kept it in the crate that Schulmann built for it at his home in Seguin for more than 30 years.
 Wenzel died in 1969 and his widow, Annie, wrote Ima Hogg telling her about the pyramid.
 Hogg was the daughter of Gov. Jim Hogg.
 She was a well-known philanthropist and art collector.
 She was assembling a collection of Texas folk art for an exhibit at Winedale, the historic property near Round Top that she had given to the University of Texas at Austin in 1967.
 Hogg immediately went to Seguin, saw the Pyramide and purchased it for $500.
 The toy has been on exhibit at Winedale ever since.
 Historian Cecilia Steinfeldt, known as the first lady of Texas art, described it as “one of the finest pieces of folk art ever made in the Lone Star State.”